charlesxu90/phbuilder/README.md

 <b>Installation instructions</b>

-0. This works for linux and should also work for macOS.
+0. This works for Linux and should also work for macOS.
 If you're on Windows, it is strongly recommended to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/about).

 1. If you have a GPU and want to use GPU-acceleration, make sure you first install [CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#pre-installation-actions).